Vinay-techdev/Amazon-Clone/README.md

-# This is my first website in web development journey
+# Amazon website clone

-<br/>I attempted to recreate the Amazon website using only HTML and CSS.
+I attempted to recreate the Amazon website using only HTML and CSS.
 I'm pretty proud of how it turned out!
-The layout and design are inspired by the real Amazon website
+<br/> The layout and design are inspired by the real Amazon website